PradhumKhare/Sudoku_game_pygame/README.md

 # Sudoku_game_pygame
 This game is build upon pygame .
-The algorithm used is backtracking . in this  game you can create your own sudoku , generate a new sudoku and solve a sudoku .
+The algorithm used is backtracking .
+In this  game you can create your own sudoku , generate a new sudoku and solve a sudoku .